andriyko/sublime-robot-framework-assistant/README.md

 robot_framework_log_commands
 ----------------------------

-Setting controls will the 'Robot Framework: Command Logging' command enable or disable the Sublime Text log_commands API call.
+Setting controls will the `Robot Framework: Command Logging` command enable or disable the Sublime Text log_commands API call.
 If the robot_framework_log_commands setting evaluates as Python True, then log_commands API call is enabled.
 If setting